equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-azure-workload-identity.md

 ### Running the pipeline:

-When this pipeline is submitted to your main branch, Radix will run it in all your environments.
+When this pipeline is submitted to your config branch (usually `main` or `master`), Radix will run the pipeline in all your environments.

 ![Task output](./example-pipeline-with-azure-workload-identity-output.png "Example of task output")